w3c/html-tools/README.md

 ============

 Just check it out wherever seems convenient to you, and it should work.
-Its one dependency is a recent version of Anolis
+Its one dependency is a recent version of [Anolis](https://bitbucket.org/ms2ger/anolis/).

-XXX link?

 Configuration
 =============